 My plans have changed and I don’t need ticket what should I do?
-We have fewer tickets available than normal so if you book tickets you are unable to use it please let us know so we can offer the ticket for someone else to enjoy.
-Please email firstname.lastname@example.org to arrange a refund.
+Please email email@example.com to arrange a refund.
 If you would like to book another slot please do so via the Art Tickets website

 HYGIENE AND SAFETY

 What personal protective equipment have you provided for your volunteers?
-The volunteer team are given face coverings to wear.
+The volunteer team have access to face coverings.
 They also have hand sanitiser and wipes for equipment, and a Perspex screen has been installed at the welcome desk.

 What steps have you taken to ensure visitors with disabilities have access to the museum?
 Access and inclusion is an integral part of our plan for reopening, in order to create a safe and enjoyable experience for everyone.
 Please refer to our updated access statement for further details.

 If I’m unwell on the day of my visit, what should I do?
 If you or anyone you live with displays symptoms associated with Covid-19, or if you’ve recently been in contact with someone who has, or has displayed symptoms of Covid-19 please stay at home and delay your trip until it is safe to visit the museum.
 Please email info@gordonrusselldesignmuseum to cancel your booking and arrange for a refund or exchange of tickets.

 Will guided tours be taking place?
-We are re-opening bookings for group visits from September 2021 – please contact us for further information.
+We welcome group bookings – please contact us for further information.

 Are there toilets on site?
 We do not have toilets available on site, but there are accessible toilets located close by in the short stay car park.
 See the Visit Broadway website for further information

 Are there baby changing facilities on site?
-No, we do not have baby changing facilities.
+We do not currently have baby changing facilities.